 - Keep your Primary exercises as is.
 No need to touch these as they will serve to help us reach our strength goals.

 - Choose an area of the body where you would like to improve its flexibility.

 - Determine which Assistance or Remedial exercises can take a back seat for a period of time.

-- Perform the modified program for for 6-8 weeks and assess your progress in your primary strength exercises and your range of motion in the flexibility exercises.
+- Perform the modified program for 6-8 weeks and assess your progress in your primary strength exercises and your range of motion in the flexibility exercises.

-One tip when deciding on whether to swap an assistance exercise or a remedial exercise with a flexibility exercise is to consider the intensity of the flexibility exercise and the fatigue they induce as well as how important it is for you to improve the range of motion your interested in improving.
-Loaded stretches, eccentric stretches and isometric stretches often have a high recovery demand and so it can be helpful to swap them with assistance exercises instead of leaving them to the end of the workout.
+One tip when deciding on whether to swap an assistance exercise or a remedial exercise with a flexibility exercise is to consider the intensity of the flexibility exercise and the fatigue they induce as well as how important it is for you to improve the range of motion you're interested in improving.
+Loaded stretches, eccentric stretches, and isometric stretches often have a high recovery demand and so it can be helpful to swap them with assistance exercises instead of leaving them to the end of the workout.

 Upper Body Example